AstroBarker/athelas/README.md

  - [ ] Fix BoudnaryConditions

 * TODO: Everything
+ - [ ] We need a build system....
- - [ ] Update Grid to depend opn GridStructures
+ - [x] Update Grid to depend opn GridStructures
  - [x] Start with Lagrange and Legendre polynomial bases
     - [x] We need to put in LG (and LGL) quadratures.
 - [x] Make directory for test problem and setup